Living in a small space? These decluttering tips will make it feel bigger – and better!

 For most, living in any big American or European city means living in a small space.
 Space is at such a premium in cities like London, that you can pay up to £14,000 per square metre in some areas!
 Apart from moving to the countryside, the only logical solution is to downsize your life in order to maximise your space.
 There’s simply no room for packrats in the likes of Rome, Paris or New York.

 You don’t necessarily have to move to find new space for your family members and their belongings.
-Instead of spending time and money moving into another home, try these 5 Decluttering Tips to add space to your home.
+Instead of spending time and money moving into another home, try these 7 Decluttering Tips to add space to your home and see what happens!

 This is the most obvious point, but one that most people overlook or procrastinate about – people, we need to downsize our stuff.
 We tend to hold on to old clothing, furniture, crockery…all kinds of stuff that we think we ‘may need one day’…but never do.
 T